cchrissmm/IFX9021_Driver/README.md

 byte data = 0x12;
     spiCommand(hspi, data, HSPI_CS);

-the return of spiComman is the data received in response from the chip.
+the return of spiCommand is the data received in response from the chip.

 The IFX9021 can be daisy chained, such the CS pin can be used to select which chip to send data to.

+The chip transmits MSB first